-All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required through an SEN support plan.
-The effectiveness of the support and interventions and their impact on the pupil's progress will be regularly reviewed alongside parents.
+All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
+We will regularly review the effectiveness of the support and interventions, and their impact on the pupil's progress.